ass-a2s/zrepl/replication/design.md

-## Algorithm for a single replication step
+## Algorithm for a Single Replication Step

 The algorithm described below describes how a single replication step must be implemented.
 A *replication step* is a full send of a snapshot `to` for initial replication, or an incremental send (`from => to`) for incremental replication.